Vietnam is an emerging economy with a lot of potential for foreign companies.

 An enterprise that is totally foreign-owned can operate under two different structures: Limited Liability Companies, and Joint Stock companies.
-Similar with other countries, opening a company in Vietnam under the Limited Liability structure is a safe and common form of foreign investment for companies because of its relatively low risk level.
-Joint Stock companies spread out liability through having many different shareholders.
+Similar to other countries, opening a company in Vietnam under the Limited Liability structure is a safe and common form of foreign investment for companies because of its relatively low-risk level.
+Joint Stock companies spread out liability by having many different shareholders.

 A common alternative used by foreign companies to enter the Vietnamese market is using PEO services in Vietnam (Professional Employment Organization).
 Also known as Employer of Record.
 It allows companies to outsource their complete employment operations and hire employees in Vietnam without a legal entity.

-Before you set up a company in Vietnam, there are several steps that must be taken.
+Before you open a company in Vietnam, there are several steps that must be taken.

 The Vietnamese economy is still a largely planned economy, so many foreign investment projects must have government approval prior to starting.
 Therefore, it is important for foreign companies to know whether they will need to apply in accordance with application processing times and prepare required documentation.

-If your company is planning on being 100% foreign owned, an Investment Registration Certificate (IRC) is required.
-Essentially, it gives foreign enterprises the right to invest within Vietnam.
+If your company is planning on being 100% foreign-owned, an Investment Registration Certificate (IRC) is required.
+Essentially, it gives foreign enterprises the right to invest in Vietnam.
 To apply for this license, investing firms must:

 Every project which seeks to set up a new entity within Vietnam must obtain an Enterprise Registration Certificate (ERC).
 In accompaniment with the ERC, firms will also be issued an official tax number.
 In the application process in opening a company in Vietnam, the firm must prepare: